 Since its inception, CUGN has continued to expand the range of courses offered, including the acquisition of graduate-level courses from the Institute of Theological Studies (ITS) in 2009, and it now offers comprehensive online academic programs for learners at all levels.

 ACADEMIC PROGRAMS

-CUGN's program includes three cores, each of which builds upon the other.
+CUGN's Certificate and Diploma programs include three cores, each of which builds upon the other.